 If you’re working with more experienced writers, you can lean on them more — but again, it never hurts to check in.

 Sometimes things happen.
 Content gets stuck in the review or approval process, and you have to swoop in with another piece at the last minute.
 These situations affect turnaround times, which directly impact your writer.

 - Rushed turnaround time: 24 hours or less

 - Preferable turnaround time: 2 weeks or more

-Stick with acceptable (one week) and preferable (two+ weeks) turnaround times, otherwise content quality will suffer and so will your writer.
-And, sorry, but they may not choose to work with you after too many rush jobs.
-Get ahead of your content creation process, so your writer has the time to produce the best possible content.
+To foster content creation relationships that benefit both parties, stick with acceptable (one week) and preferable (two+ weeks) turnaround times; otherwise, content quality may suffer.
+Get ahead of your content creation process so your writer has the time to produce the best possible content.